FUNDING FOR RESEARCHERS

 A W A R D S P E C I F I C S

 Applicants may apply for up to $50,000 direct costs in grant support for a period of up to 12 months.
-In special cases, investigators may receive funding up to $150,000 if invited to submit a revised proposal.
 Successful awards will also include mentoring and project management support.
 Additionally, contingent upon interest from a UC DDC-aligned industrial sponsor, a higher level of funding may be offered to carry out an expanded version of the project, and substantial follow-on funding and/or collaboration is possible.
-Up to three seed grants will be provided per annual cycle.
+Up to six seed grants will be provided per annual cycle.

 E L I G I B I L I T Y